 Residual value of equipment.

-Let’s say your company has had a new roll out of desktops, and the old PCs are only 3 years old.
+Let’s say your company has had a new roll out of computers, and the old PCs are only 3 years old.
 If someone is offering you a free service for collection and processing, are you giving away large amounts of value.
 There are a wide variety of companies and individuals looking for good condition used equipment.
 Having a partner with good connections and an understanding of the secondary market can add £££’s to the value recovered from the equipment.

 Check the destruction process.